dsambrano/good_coding_practices/modeling.md

 - What is a computational model?
 - Why you should use computational models?
 - How to implement a computational model with an example.
+  - Model Selection
+  - Ammedding a Model to suit your needs
+  - Decision Rules

 Difficulty: <span style="color:yellow">Intermediate</span>